 The fastest way to insert PowerPoint symbols is by using the Alt + = shortcut.
 This inserts an Equation, allowing you to select from the different mathematical symbols.

 24. Date and Footer Shortcut

 The first thing you need to do is to make sure that you are not clicked into any of the object’s on your slide.
 You can hit the Esc key a few times to make sure you have not clicked into anything before you use this shortcut.

 Then hit Alt + Shift + D on your keyboard and the Header and Footer dialogue box will open.
 This is where you can add headers, footers, slide numbers and the date and time on your slides.

 Note: Ticking the slide number checkbox does not mean the slide number will automatically show up.
-To get your slide numbers to appear correctly, read this article on properly adding slide numbers.
+To get your slide numbers to appear correctly, see our article here.

 Another way to use this shortcut is to add a date on the title slide of your presentation for today’s date.

 To do that, simply hit the shortcut to open the date and time dialogue box.
 Then choose the date format you want and click OK.
 This will add today’s date (based on your computer’s settings) to your slide as a text box.

 You can also select Update Automatically from the dialogue box so that the date updates each time you open the presentation.